Orinoco Flow: Certifications

+Release history

 In popular culture

-After a significant wave of popularity, including a regular rotation on MTV, the song became "a punch line", representing a new-age cliché of "generic 'bubble bath' music".
-The song was used in scenes depicting relaxation and to highlight this in a joking manner.
-In the 1997 South Park episode "Death", Stan's grandfather locks Stan in a room and plays a parody of the song performed by Toddy Walters to illustrate what it feels like to be old.

-In the Brooklyn Nine-Nine episode "Crime and Punishment", character Jake Peralta mentions Enya as one of his favorite musical artists.
-Later on, "Orinoco Flow" plays as he walks, in slow-motion, into a courtroom.
-Regarding the use of "Orinoco Flow" in Brooklyn Nine-Nine, producer Dan Goor remarked that “We weren’t trying to attach ourselves to a history of making fun of it.
-The joke was just that it’s 100 percent the wrong music to play.
-It’s supposed to be this triumphant, badass moment, and instead we’re playing that song.”
+After a wave of popularity, including regular rotation on MTV, the song became "a punch line", representing a new-age cliché of "generic 'bubble bath' music".
+The song was used in scenes depicting relaxation and to highlight this in a jokey manner.
+In the 1997 South Park episode "Death", Stan Marsh (Trey Parker)'s grandfather Marvin Marsh (Parker) locks Stan in a room and plays a parody of the song performed by Toddy Walters to illustrate what it feels like to be old.
+In the 2017 Brooklyn Nine-Nine episode "Crime and Punishment", character Jake Peralta (Andy Samberg) mentions Enya as one of his favorite musical artists.
+Later on, "Orinoco Flow" plays as he walks, in slow motion, into a courtroom.
+Producer Dan Goor remarked, "We weren't trying to attach ourselves to a history of making fun of it.
+The joke was just that it's 100 percent the wrong music to play.
+It's supposed to be this triumphant, badass moment, and instead we're playing that song."

-In the 2002 I'm Alan Partridge episode "The Talented Mr. Alan", Alan is caught singing the song to himself.
-The song is in "Funeral", the sixth episode of the first series of Peep Show; the music video is shown during the episode, and the song plays over the end credits.
-The song is played during Rumpelstiltskin's announcement scene in the 2010 film Shrek Forever After.
-It is also in the first season of Cougar Town.
+In the 2002 I'm Alan Partridge episode "The Talented Mr. Alan", Alan Partridge (Steve Coogan) is caught singing the song to himself.
+The song is in "Funeral", the 2003 sixth episode of the first series of Peep Show; the video is shown and the song plays over the end credits.
+The song is played during Rumpelstiltskin (Walt Dorhn)'s announcement scene in the 2010 film Shrek Forever After.
+It is in the 2010 first season episode, "Letting You Go", of Cougar Town.
+The song was briefly played during a monster cruise commercial in the 2018 film Hotel Transylvania 3: Summer Vacation.
 The song was also used as the title song for the Netflix comedy-drama series Living with Yourself starring Paul Rudd and Aisling Bea.

-Alternatively, the song is also used in media to create a dissonance between the calmness of the song and starkly contrasting visuals.
-The song is featured during a sequence in David Fincher's 2011 adaptation of the novel The Girl with the Dragon Tattoo, in which the secondary protagonist is tortured while the song plays.
-In the Black Mirror episode "Hated in the Nation", one of the characters listens to the song to relax, "shortly before she’s torn apart by murderous drones" and effectively returned "Orinoco Flow" to the top of the new-age charts after the episode was released.
+Alternatively, the song is used in media to create a dissonance between its calmness and starkly contrasting visuals.
+The song is featured during a sequence in David Fincher's 2011 adaptation of the novel The Girl with the Dragon Tattoo, in which Mikael Blomkvist (Daniel Craig) is tortured while the song plays.
+In the 2016 Black Mirror episode "Hated in the Nation", one of the characters listens to the song to relax "shortly before she’s torn apart by murderous drones" and effectively returned "Orinoco Flow" to the top of the new-age charts after the episode was released.

 An exception to this is the use of the song in the 2018 Bo Burnham film Eighth Grade.
 Burnham wrote to Enya directly for permission to use the song, and recognized it as a serious choice for the film; "in Eighth Grade, 'Orinoco Flow' finally gets to be itself" rather than "fodder for ironic laughs".